 As a homeowner, I'm not happy about having to pay more.
 (Then again, I don't have time to serve on the board.)
 Is it legal for HOA directors to be compensated?

 The board of directors, as the decision-making body for the homeowners' association (HOA), must make all of its decisions in accordance with the HOA's own governing documents and state law.
 This means that you will most likely be able to find your answer in either the applicable state statute or in one of the HOA's governing documents.

-The HOA's governing documents often include both Covenants, Conditions, and Restrictions (CC&Rs), and bylaws.
+The HOA's governing documents are likely to include both Covenants, Conditions, and Restrictions (CC&Rs), and bylaws.
 The goal of the CC&Rs is to protect, preserve, and enhance property values within the community.

-For example, the CC&Rs may prohibit you from painting your house hot pink or keeping a pet snake.
+For example, the CC&Rs might prohibit you from painting your house hot pink or keeping a pet snake.
 Bylaws, on the other hand, typically address voting rights of members, meeting requirements, and issues related to the board of directors.

 Odds are that the answer to your question will be in the HOA's bylaws.
 You might have received a copy of these prior to purchasing your house, from either your real estate agent or a title company.
 If you don't have a copy available, the bylaws should be available at the office that maintains public property records in your area, such as the county clerk or county recorder.

 In many instances, there will be a specific provision in the bylaws addressing this very issue.
 A common provision related to your question states: "No Director shall receive compensation for any service he or she might render to the Association.
 However, any Director may be reimbursed for his or her actual expenses incurred in the performance of his or her duties."
 In other words, within a community whose bylaws say this, the board member could claim reimbursement for phone calls, gas, and so forth, but not for the actual value of time spent.